cornusandu/cornusandu/README.md

 Hi there!
 My name is Bogdan.
 I'm a hobbyist software engineer, currently primarily using **Python** and **C/C++**.
 However, I also have some basic experience in JS/TS, basic Assembly, C++ CUDA, and Luau.
 ## Collaborating
 As long as your project is made in Python, C or C++, is open-source, is within the domains I'm comfortable working in, and I have enough time, I'm up for collaborating with you.
+## Contributions
+I have contributed to Cutshot (removed use of deprecated functions) and RoValra (replaced locale library for a specific usecase).
 ## Other Links
 * **Reddit account:** [Player123456789_10](https://www.reddit.com/user/Player123456789_10/)
 * **Discord account:** `the_glitch_master`